Karrot-Works/on-chain-whitelist/README.md

 # on-chain-whitelist
-Kakarot is cool, and so should be its whitelisting solution, completely on-chain whitelisting solution 🥕
+Kakarot is cool, and so should be its whitelisting solution and faucet, a completely on-chain whitelisting solution and faucet 🥕